newrelic-experimental/caos-ansible-roles/caos.ansible_roles/roles/nr_otel_distribution/README.md

 See additional information about the configuration file in [Open Telemetry Collector Configuration](https://opentelemetry.io/docs/collector/configuration/).

 #### `collector_config_tpl` (Optional)
 Configuration template for the collector.
-When not provided, the [default one](./templates/nr-otel-collector-config.yaml.j2) will be used.
+You can use [this example](./templates/nr-otel-collector-config.yaml.j2).
+Unset by default.
 To use the collector as gateway, you can use the [otel-config-gw.yaml](./templates/nr-otel-collector-gw-config.yaml.j2)

 Example: